AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/collection-method-value.md

 # Collection Method Value

-When using a lodash collection method, the expression should be used (e.g. assigning to a variable or check in a condition), unless it's a method meant for side effects (e.g. `forEach` or `forOwn`) which should NOT be used.
+When using a Remeda collection method, the expression should be used (e.g. assigning to a variable or check in a condition), unless it's a method meant for side effects (e.g. `forEach` or `forOwn`) which should NOT be used.

 ## Rule Details